tomstark99/R3_internship/README.md

 # R3_internship: Coding challenge

-Naughts and Crosses checker.
-Given a game state of naughts and crosses find the outcome of the game state from 3 possible outcomes
+Noughts and Crosses checker.
+Given a game state of noughts and crosses find the outcome of the game state from 3 possible outcomes

 - The player placing "crosses" (X) has won
 - The player placing "noughts" (O) has won